 - Leaders – social architects and experts, indentured monarchs, elected representatives, employed staff leads, …

-- Politics – Conservative or “Right” (pragmatic, preferring proven actions only – to achieve a better more sustainable society), Liberal “Left” (open to a percentage of unproven, speculative, humanistic investment – that might lead to a better, more sustainable society)
+- Politics – Conservative or “Right” (pragmatic, preferring proven actions only – to achieve a better more sustainable society), Liberal “Left” (these voters are open to a percentage of unproven, speculative, humanistic investment – that might lead to a better, more sustainable society)

-- Reports – economic reports include GDP/GDP Real/GDP-PPP Reports, SCP Reporting, Consumer Confidence, Unemployment, others …
+- Reports – economic reports include GDP/GDP Real/GDP-PPP Reports, SCP Reporting, Consumer Confidence, Unemployment, TEP Charts, others …

 - Social Contract – Empathic Human Rights per Eleanor Roosevelt and the United Nations’ Universal Rights of 1945.
 Rights of food, shelter, access to incomes (for needs first; wants second), healthcare, security, education, transportation, etc.